microsoft/DirectX-Graphics-Samples/Libraries/D3D12RaytracingFallback/readme.md

 After cloning the project, you can open up D3D12Raytracing.sln in Samples/Desktop/D3D12Raytracing/src.
 There are several projects that demonstrate basic usage of the Fallback Layer/DXR API including a larger demo integrated with the MiniEngine.
 More details in the [readme](../../Samples/Desktop/D3D12Raytracing/readme.md)

 ## Developing with the Fallback Layer
-For details on devoloping an app using the Fallback Layer, please consult the [developer guide](developerguide.md)
+For details on developing an app using the Fallback Layer, please consult the [developer guide](developerguide.md)

 ## Driver requirements
 * Retail support for DXIL